CalinP1/FoodingAround/README.md

             When you click on the recipe, another component will appear where you can find the recipe's ingredient list, a photo of the dish, and a list of cooking steps.

-Skills: - React.js: * react-router, CSS,  HTML
+Skills: - React.js: react-router, context API, CSS,  HTML
-                    * context API

 Enjoy cooking!